Use of Computer, Internal Network, Electronic Mail, and Internet

 Users should avoid extended use of the iPad or Chromebooks while resting it directly on their laps.
 The bottom of the device can generate significant heat.
 Users should take frequent breaks when using devices for long periods of time.
 Look away from the screen of the device approximately every fifteen minutes.

-Damage to an iPad or Chromebook
+Damage to an iPad, Chromebook or Mac

 Repair/Replacement Costs